FunkinCrew/funkin-modding-docs/src/03-custom-characters/03-02-creating-a-character.md

 - `cameraOffsets`: The amount to offset the camera by while focusing on this character.
   - Default value focuses on the character directly.
   - Use an array of two decimal values, the first for horizontal position and the second for vertical position.
-- `isPixel`: Specify whether to display the character as pixel (disabling texture smoothing).
+- `isPixel`: Specify whether to disable texture smoothing for this character.
 Optional, defaults to `false`.
 - `danceEvery`: The frequency at which the character will play its idle animation, in beats.
 Optional, defaults to `1`.
   - Increasing this number will make the character dance less often.
 - `flipX`: Whether to flip the whole sprite horizontally in-game.
 Useful for characters that could also be played (Pico).